chaltik/market_data/README.md

 5 0 * * * cd /path/to/market_data && PYTHONPATH=. python update_ndx_history.py >> logs/ndx_update.log 2>&1
 ```

+### Convenience daily update script ###

+`ndx_daily_update.sh` will first run the script that updates the index constituents from QQQ holdings.
+After that it will generate a yaml file that will contain all relevant symbols and will run data retrieval operation for those.
+Now you have daily values of QQQ holdings together with up-to-date prices.

 ### 🔍 SQL Helpers

 The helper function `market_indices.constituents_asof(code text, p_asof date)` is defined in `create_market_indices_tables.sql`.
 Below are usage examples.